Aerospace EngineeringFind a programme

 Research within the department and faculty is organised via cross-faculty research groups.
-This work is supported by 60+ academic and research staff, and 100+ postgraduates, plus a highly experienced administrative and technical support team.

 Graduates from the department leave with a breadth of technical and personal skills and expertise, far beyond their particular degree specialism.
 They progress into a wide variety of careers within engineering (eg aerospace, automotive/motorsport, transportation, consulting engineering), academia, public services (eg civil service, air traffic management) and commerce (eg IT, finance).